 Dogs love to eat.
 Unfortunately, dogs are almost always going to eat anything you put in front of them, even if it’s not a good idea.
 One of the best ways to help keep your dog happy by letting him or her eat more often is to break up your dog’s meal into multiple smaller portions throughout the day.

-As any good human dieter knows, there are some real benefits to breaking up meals throughout the day.
+As any good human dieter knows, there are some real benefits to breaking up meals throughout the day – an automatic dog feeder with a timer can be very helpful with scheduling meals.
 Multiple little meals boost a dog’s metabolism, help him or her feel full throughout the day, and helps to ensure that your dog’s insulin levels never drop too low.
 Breaking up the meals also helps your dog feel like he or she is eating more, which is always a win for your pet.

 Pay Attention to Where the Calories Come From

 It’s not enough just to count calories.
-You also need to make sure that your dog is getting those calories from the right kinds of foods.
+You also need to make sure that your dog is getting those calories from the best dog food.

 Unfortunately, most standard dog kibble is full of fillers that don’t do much for your dog’s health.
 These foods are very high in carbohydrates – not something that’s necessarily bad for your dog, but something that needs to be balanced.
 You generally want to make sure that your dog is getting meals that are more balanced towards proteins for his or her health.